roadrunner-server/docs/community-plugins/cache.md

 # HTTP — Cache (RFC7234) middleware

-Cache middleware implements http-caching RFC 7234.
+Cache middleware implements HTTP caching (RFC 7234).
 It's based on the [Souin](https://github.com/darkweak/souin) HTTP cache library.

 Have a look at the [Souin documentation](https://github.com/darkweak/souin) if you need more information.

 {% hint style="warning" %}
 This is a third-party plugin and isn't included by default.
-See the `Building RoadRunner with Cache` section for more information.
+See the "Building RoadRunner with Cache" section for more information.
 {% endhint %}